The Edge of Seventeen: Production

 In 2011, screenwriter Kelly Fremon Craig sent a copy of her screenplay, Besties, to producer James L. Brooks, hoping that Brooks would produce the film.
 Craig recalled, "I had written a spec version of this film, and had been just an insane fan of Jim's for years and years.
 He was the crazy longshot I took in the beginning!
 And one I never thought would actually work.
 But I sent him the script and he ended up taking on the project."
 The Edge of Seventeen is Craig's directorial debut.
 She also produced the film.

-On August 4, 2015, Hailee Steinfeld was cast in the film to play the lead role, while Richard Sakai was also attached as a producer of the film.
+On August 4, 2015, Hailee Steinfeld was cast to play the lead role, while Richard Sakai was also attached as a producer of the film.
 On September 24, 2015, Woody Harrelson and Kyra Sedgwick joined the film's cast, with Harrelson playing the role of a high school teacher and Sedgwick as the main character's mother.
 On October 6, 2015, Blake Jenner was cast in the film as Nadine's older brother, a popular and handsome soccer player who begins dating Nadine's best friend Krista.
 Hayden Szeto was cast in the film as Erwin Kim, Nadine's earnest classmate, who fumbles several attempts to win her affection through much of the story.
 Haley Lu Richardson joined the film to play the role of Nadine's best friend Krista.

-Principal photography on the film began on October 21, 2015, in Hollywood North, then in Anaheim, California.
-Filming also took place in the Metro Vancouver area, then at Guildford Park Secondary School and near Guildford Town Centre in Surrey, British Columbia.
+Principal photography on the film began on October 21, 2015, in Vancouver, then in Anaheim, California.
+Filming also took place at Guildford Park Secondary School and near Guildford Town Centre in Surrey, British Columbia.
 Port Moody was also shown, with the film festival taking place in City Hall.
 Filming wrapped on December 3, 2015.